redphx/better-xcloud/README.md

   > Useful when you don't have a 16:9 screen
 - **Adjust video filters**
   > Brightness/Contrast/Saturation
+- **Display stream's statuses**
+  > Region/Server/Quality/Dimension...
 - **Disable social features**
   > Features like friends, chat...
 Disable these will make the page load faster.
+  > Not working in Hermit ([#5](https://github.com/redphx/better-xcloud/issues/5)).
 - **Disable xCloud analytics**
   > The analytics contains statistics of your streaming session, so I'd recommend to allow analytics to help Xbox improve xCloud's experence in the future.
+  > Not working in Hermit ([#5](https://github.com/redphx/better-xcloud/issues/5)).
 - **Hide footer and other UI elements**

-<sup>(*)</sup> By default (for compatibility reasons) xCloud only uses high quality codec profile when you use Tizen TV or Chrome/Edge/Chromium browser on Chrome/MacOS.
+<sup>(\*)</sup> By default (for compatibility reasons) xCloud only uses high quality codec profile when you use Tizen TV or Chrome/Edge/Chromium browser on Chrome/MacOS.
 Enable this setting will give you the best experience no matter what platform & browser you're on.

 ## How to use
 1. Install [Tampermonkey extension](https://www.tampermonkey.net/) on suppported browsers.
 It's also available for Firefox on Android.